xet7/beryldb/README.md

 wide range of commands, which are later queued, processed and dispatched.
 The server is written in C++ and is powered by [RocksDB](https://github.com/facebook/rocksdb).

-Beryl provides lists, maps, keys, and channel subscription for its clients.
+With Beryl, clients have access to lists, maps, keys, and channel subscription for its clients.
 Currently, the server is available for GNU/Linux, FreeBSD and MacOS.

 * Check Beryl's [full list of commands](https://docs.beryl.dev/using/commands/).